brianb72/react-bwar/README.md

 # Update History

+## [2] SVG panning and zooming
+* Import the SVG.PANZOOM.JS plugin
+* Create an SVG document with a large square
+* Double click to add a circle at click point
+* Pan and zoom works with mouse or touch

 ## [1] Project creation and initial setup
 * Create a simple "header content footer" layout
 * Use sass styling